FAChowdhury/filtered-string-view/README.md

 ### 2.9.
 Iterator

-You must define an iterator for this class.
-Conceptually, the iterator allows callers to iterate through the filtered string character by character.

-You need to implement only a bidirectional `const_iterator` -- this means that even with a non-constant `filtered_string_view` it is impossible to mutate the underlying filtered_string.
-There are other examples of this kind of single-iterator class in the Standard Library, for example, [`std::set`](https://en.cppreference.com/w/cpp/container/set).
+A bidirectional `const_iterator` is implemented as the iterator for a filtered_string_view -- this means that even with a non-constant `filtered_string_view` it is impossible to mutate the underlying filtered_string.

-Here are a few hints to defining your iterator correctly:
-- It should be tagged as a [bidirectional iterator](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator), and it should support all the operators that a bidirectional iterator would support.
-- The `value_type` should be `char`.
-- The `reference` type alias should be `const char &`.
-- The `pointer` type alias should be `void`.
-- It should have a public default constructor.
-- The iterator should not allow mutation into the underlying data.
-- We have provided part of the interface in the header file for you to start working from.

-You may also define private, implementation specific constructors.

-You may assume that any methods that mutate the original `filtered_string_view` invalidates any iterators.

-Your main `filtered_string_view` class should have a member type alias `iterator = const_iterator`.

 #### Examples
 ```cpp